 Self-care includes following the 20-20-20 rule when using digital devices.
 We are also happy to recommend steps to take regarding device placement, lighting, glare, seating, taking breaks, and periodic blinking.

-Schedule an Appointment with Our Lumberton Eye Doctor
+Schedule an Appointment with Our Lumberton or Benson Eye Doctors

 If you spend a significant time each day using a computer or other digital devices, regular eye exams can help reduce and prevent the effects of computer vision syndrome.
 The optometrists at our EyeWorks Vision Center provide friendly, top-quality services to patients of all ages.
-Call us today at 910-738-6464 to schedule an exam with our Lumberton eye doctor and help your vision be all that it can be.
+Call our Lumberton office today at 910-738-6464 or our Benson office at 919-894-2001 to schedule an exam with our Lumberton eye doctor and help your vision be all that it can be.